Don't know what type of care you need? Let us help.

 Someone may need nursing care if they have a certain physical condition or difficulties.
 This might include those with long-term conditions, those who need rehabilitation, or those with physical disabilities.
 Many of our homes can provide 24-hour nursing care, or specific nursing support for those with dementia.

-Many of our homes can provide residential and nursing care for people living with dementia, and in our PEARL-accredited homes, we can provide even more specialist dementia care and support.
+Many of our care homes provide residential and nursing care for people living with dementia.

 Also known as "step-up, step-down", or rehabilitation care, intermediate care can be an alternative to a prolonged or unnecessary hospital stay.
 It can help you avoid going into hospital in the first place, or provide somewhere to get better when you're not quite ready to go home.

-Short-stay care is often called "respite care".
-It means someone can stay in one of our homes - whether they need residential, nursing or dementia care - for shorter periods of time: days or weeks, rather than months.
-Short-stay care is also suitable for those recovering from illness or a hospital stay.
+Respite care means someone can stay in one of our homes - whether they need residential, nursing or dementia care - for shorter periods of time: days or weeks, rather than months.
+Respite care is also suitable for those recovering from illness or a hospital stay.

 This is for those who only need top-up care, from a bit of extra company during the day to help with tasks like eating or washing.
 Some of our homes have a day care service where visitors can enjoy all our activities, and spend time with friends in a safe and supportive environment.

 It's vital that everyone gets the right care and support at this important and sensitive time.
 Our caring and compassionate teams can give residents and their families all the time, space, and help they need during this difficult period.

 Care at home

 Also known as "domiciliary care", this involves at-home care services such as washing and dressing, preparing meals, breaks for existing carers, sleep-in, and short visit services.
 This service is currently only available in Harrogate and Andover.

 Some of our homes also offer specialist help for adults and young people with different needs, including: